base/base/crates/alloy/registry/README.md

 [`op-alloy-registry`][sc] declares lazy evaluated statics that expose `ChainConfig`s, `RollupConfig`s,
 and `Chain` objects for all chains with static definitions in the superchain registry.
-The way this works is the the golang side of the superchain registry contains an "internal code generation" script that has been modified to output configuration files to the [`crates/registry`][s] directory in the `etc` folder that are read by the [`op-alloy-registry`][sc] rust crate.
+The way this works is the golang side of the superchain registry contains an "internal code generation" script that has been modified to output configuration files to the [`crates/registry`][s] directory in the `etc` folder that are read by the [`op-alloy-registry`][sc] rust crate.
 These static config files contain an up-to-date list of all superchain configurations with their chain configs.
+It is expected that if the commit hash of the [`superchain-registry`][osr] pulled in as a git submodule has breaking changes, the tests in this crate (`op-alloy-registry`) will break and updates will need to be made.

 There are three core statics exposed by the [`op-alloy-registry`][sc].
 - `CHAINS`: A list of chain objects containing the superchain metadata for this chain.
 - `OPCHAINS`: A map from chain id to `ChainConfig`.
 - `ROLLUP_CONFIGS`: A map from chain id to `RollupConfig`.

-While the [`op-alloy-genesis`][oag] crate contains a few hardcoded `RollupConfig` objects, the [`op-alloy-registry`][sc] exports the _complete_ list of superchains and their chain's `RollupConfig`s and `ChainConfig`s.
+[`op-alloy-registry`][sc] exports the _complete_ list of chains within the superchain, as well as each chain's `RollupConfig`s and `ChainConfig`s.

 ### Usage